Get 80% off your plan for your first 3 months*

 Key limitations include:

-• Missing factors: Doesn't account for depreciation, timing, or financing costs
+• Missing factors: Doesn't account for depreciation, timing, financing costs, or shifts in the consumer price index

 • Time blind: Ignores how long money stays invested